couchbaselabs/dcp-documentation/upr_design_spec.md

 ## How clients roll back changes when seeing a new failover ID

-1. Each client maintains a ring buffer of recent mutations, and the last complete snapshot seq number it processed for each partition as well as the last failover ID from that snapshot.
+1. Each client maintains a ring buffer of recent mutations, and the last complete snapshot seq number it processed for each partition as well as the failover log from the master.
 The ring buffer should be persisted before mutations are applied to persistence, unless the client also has the ability to natively rollback changes.
 2. A client requests list of failover logs from the server for each partition.
-3. It determine the starting sequence by scanning the for the most recent common failover ID in it's stored failover log, and it takes the smaller of it's own failover entry sequence or server's.
+3. It determine the starting sequence by scanning the for the most recent common failover ID in it's stored failover log, with any  and it takes the next .
 4. It rolls back it's own changes to the starting sequence number, by requesting the latest document for each higher seq in its ring buffer, and processing it.
 If the document doesn't exist, it deletes the document from it's state.
 5. If needs to rollback to a sequence that's lower than it's ring buffer contents, it sets the starting sequence number to 0.
 5. It removes the higher seq item IDs from the ring buffer.
 6. It asks the server for a snapshot of changes using the start sequence number, and applies them to the ring buffer and it's state.
 7. When done with the snapshot, it records the failover ID in it's state and the snapshot high seq.

-## How servers and replicas record the failover log and add new entries

-1. A replica (or intermediary UPR client) requests the failover log from the server.
-It rolls back any changes like a normal client if it gets ahead of the master.
-2. It gets a full snapshot like a normal client.
+## How clients roll back changes when seeing a new failover ID

+1. Each client maintains a ring buffer of recent mutations, and the last complete snapshot seq number it processed for each partition as well as the failover log from the master.
+The ring buffer should be persisted before mutations are applied to persistence, unless the client also has the ability to natively rollback changes.
+2. A client requests list of failover logs from the server for each partition.
-3. For each snapshot it receives and persists, it persists the high snapshot seq into the failover log with the current master's failover ID (the most recent entry).
+3. For each partition it determine the rollback sequence/start stream sequence by comparing it's failover log and snapshot sequence with the failover log from the master.
-2. If there is a smooth handover, it becomes the new master, and it preserves the failover log as is.
-1. If there is a failover to the replica, ns_server generates a new failover ID and the server pairs it with the last snapshot seq, and adds it to the front of the failover log.
-2. If the new failover sequence is lower than any entries in the failover log, those entries are removed from the log.
-1. It is now ready to serve as master, other replicas can stream changes from it.
+4. It rolls back it's own changes to the rollback sequence number, by requesting the latest document for each higher seq in its ring buffer, and inserting it/processing it.
+If the document doesn't exist, it deletes the document from it's state.
+5. If it is a replica overwriting our own entries, we need to preserve the sequence number from the master in our storage as we do this.
+This means the ordering of the live documents might no longer be ordered on disk by sequence, but they will still be properly ordered in the by_sequence btree.
+5. If the document on the master server hasn't been modified since the rollback sequence number and it is a replica, it can optionally "repair" the master by sending the document to the master, letting it generate a new sequence and then purging our own entry.
+We'll receive repaired documents again when we stream the snapshot.
+5. If needs to rollback to a sequence that's lower than it's ring buffer contents, it sets the starting sequence number to 0.
+5. It removes the higher seq item IDs from the ring buffer.
+6. It asks the server for a snapshot of changes using the start sequence number, and applies them to the ring buffer and it's state.
-1. As it persist new mutations, it updates the last failover ID with the high seq.
+7. When done with the snapshot, it records the servers failover log in it's state and the snapshot high seq.

+## How UPR Replicas/Clients find out where to rollback to and stream from

+When an UPR client handshakes with the master, it needs to determine the rollback sequence number to unwind it's potentially out of sync state, which is also the same start snapshot sequence number it will then stream from the master.

+The algorithm below determines that sequence number for any state the master and client/replica can be in.

+1. A replica will request the failover log from the current master to compare with it's own failover log.
+2. It will add a dummy entry to the front of it's own failover log, with the current high persisted snapshot sequence (if it never persisted a snapshot sequence number, it uses 0).
+Any earlier entries with a seq greater than the current high persisted will be removed.
+3. It will add a dummy entry to the front of the log for the master, with the max possible sequence value.
+4. If there is a common ancestor in the log, grab next newer entry from both logs compare the sequences.
+The smaller of the two is the rollback sequence number.
+5. If there is no common ancestor, 0 is the rollback sequence.

 ## How ns_server performs a partition rebalance

 1. ns_server initiates a pending partition on a new node, or selects an existing replica and puts it into the pending state.
 2. If a new replica, an UPR client (either inside ep-engine or external) connects to the master and begins streaming.
 3. Once the replica is caught up the master, or nearly caught up (as decided by the algorithm or heuristic inside ns_server), ns_server tells the master to put it's partition into the dead state, so that it no longer accepts new mutations. ns_server can monitor how caught up a replica is by asking the master and replica for the current high seq it's seen and/or persisted.
-4. Once all mutations are sent to the replica and persisted without error, (ns_server will montitor this in the same way a client ensures persistance), then ns_server tells the new server to set it's partition state to active, and then tells the master to either delete it's partition or put it into the replica state.
+4. Once all mutations are sent to the replica and persisted without error, (ns_server will monitor this in the same way a client ensures persistence), then ns_server tells the new server to set it's partition state to active, and then tells the master to either delete it's partition or put it into the replica state.
 5. If there is an fatal error or timeout in step 4, ns_server will tell the master to go back into the active state.
 If not possible, it will perform a failover to another replica.